 - Our episode with Nancy McHugh, on “Philosophy and Social Change,” episode 47.

 - Our episode with Amy Leask, on “Philosophy at Home,” episode 46.

 You Tell Me!

-For our future “You Tell Me!” segments, Larry proposed the following question in this episode, for which we invite your feedback:
+For our future “You Tell Me!” segments, Anthony and Eric posed the following questions in this episode:

 “Whom should we have on the show?
 It doesn’t have to be a philosopher, just someone thoughtful and fun to talk to, from any walk of life.”